A few important pointers for getting back to playing guitar after a long break.

 Take it easy and follow along:

-- First steps first- Change the strings to avoid nasty cuts/infections and tune the guitar.
+- First steps first- Change the strings as soon as you take your guitar out of storage.
+This will help you avoid nasty cuts/infections and tune the guitar.

 - Try to recollect your basics – Just try out all the chord shapes and scales you can remember as a muscle-brain warm up.

 - Don’t worry if you sound out of shape, it takes time for your muscles to get used to the motions and get coordinated.

 - We are in the internet stage; there are so many great materials out there.
 Go to some websites and catch up on some basics or smoothen out the missing links.